Rizal: Philippine Nationalist and Martyr

-Rizal, subtitled Philippine Nationalist and Martyr, is the biographical book about Filipino patriot José Rizal written by British author Austin Coates.
+Rizal: Philippine Nationalist and Martyr is a biography of José Rizal written by British author Austin Coates.
 The book was published by the Oxford University Press in Hong Kong in 1968.

 Description

 Coates's Rizal Philippine Nationalist and Martyr is the second biographical account of the life and career of Rizal authored by a non-Filipino (the first was Vida y Escritos del Dr. José Rizal or "Life and Writings of Dr. José Rizal" written by W.E.
 Retana that was published in 1907, thus Coates's book on Rizal was the first European biography of Rizal since that year).
 The first-edition copies of the hardcover version of the book were bound in green color, only three of which has José Rizal's monogram stamped on the book cover.
 One is the file copy at the Oxford University Press.
 Another copy is owned by Coates himself.
 The third copy was given as a present to former Philippine President Ferdinand Marcos.
 Softcover reprints were also available.

 Coates's book is considered as one of the "very best biographies" on the Filipino national hero.
 Coates emphatically explained that Rizal was the "very first exponent" of nationalism in Asia.